Must-have Mac apps

 - Drop opacity when a floating video or doc should not fully block the editor.

-- Typical uses: tutorial + IDE, ticket PDF + code, Terminal during deploy.
+- Typical uses: tutorial + IDE, ticket PDF + code, terminal logs during deploy.

 Setup: install → grant Accessibility → pin one window → unpin when done so the desktop stays calm.
 Pair with Rectangle (or Raycast window actions) for placement; Floaty only owns the pin.